Sergio00166/OEPWS/README.md

 Recomended to use with Windows Terminal, in the "import" directory there are a file named "WinTermADD.py" allowing you to install a profile in the Windows Terminal easily

-*You need to write "crex" the first time you launch it to allow the command "sudo" work properly*

 ---------------------------------------------------------------------------

 *Syntax:*